Joe Caldwell: Professional career

-After averaging 21.1 points per game for the Atlanta Hawks in the 1969–70 NBA season, Caldwell averaged a team-leading 25 points per game during the 1970 NBA playoffs, as the Hawks beat the Chicago Bulls in the first round before losing to the Los Angeles Lakers in the Western Division Finals.Caldwell then jumped to the rival ABA, playing for the Carolina Cougars from 1970 to 1974.
+After averaging 21.1 points per game for the Atlanta Hawks in the 1969–70 NBA season, Caldwell averaged a team-leading 25 points per game during the 1970 NBA playoffs, as the Hawks beat the Chicago Bulls in the first round before losing to the Los Angeles Lakers in the Western Division Finals.
+Caldwell then jumped to the rival ABA, playing for the Carolina Cougars from 1970 to 1974.

 Caldwell's contract with Carolina called for him to earn $150,000 per year and another $70,000 deferred for five years.
 A clause called for him to receive $6,600 per month beginning at age 55.
 Later, the Carolina owner, Tedd Munchak, sued to try to negate the pension.
 Caldwell was interviewed on 60 Minutes, who ran a segment on the lawsuit.
 Caldwell prevailed and received his pension payments beginning in 1996.

 During the 1974–75 ABA season, the Carolina franchise had moved to become the St. Louis Spirits.
 Spirits' management blamed Caldwell for influencing team star Marvin Barnes to briefly leave the team.
 Caldwell denied doing this but he was suspended for "activities detrimental to the best interests of professional basketball."
 Caldwell never played another professional basketball game.
 He filed various lawsuits, alleging that he was wrongly blacklisted by the ABA and later the NBA.
 Tedd Munchak, who was suing Caldwell was now Commissioner of the ABA.
-Caldwell, who was President of the ABA Players Association, had his case (Caldwell vs. American Basketball Association, 95-1012) go all the way to the Supreme Court.
+Caldwell, who was President of the ABA Players Association, had his case (Caldwell vs. American Basketball Association, 95–1012) go all the way to the Supreme Court.

 Caldwell averaged 16.1 points, 5.3 rebounds and 3.1 assists in eleven professional seasons.
 He scored 12,619 combined NBA/ABA career points.

 Personal life

-Joe Caldwell is the grandfather of Marvin Bagley III, a power forward for the Detroit Pistons.
+Joe Caldwell is the grandfather of Marvin Bagley III, a power forward for the Memphis Grizzlies and Marcus Bagley, a small forward for the Philadelphia 76ers.
 Bagley's mother is Caldwell's daughter, Tracy Caldwell.
 Bagley was the No. 2 overall selection in the 2018 NBA draft, the same pick as his grandfather in the 1964 NBA draft.
 Caldwell attended his grandson's games throughout high school and college.